 - Eat breakfast.
 Even if you do not normally eat in the mornings, get into the habit of having breakfast.
 It will give you energy to start your day and stop you from feeling tired later.

 - Slow down.
 When you take your time eating, you will notice that it is easier to tell that you are full.
-You will be less likely to overeat.
+It is tempting to multitask, but if you focus on your meal you will be less likely to overeat.

-- Drink 8 or 9 cups (2 or 2.25 liters) of liquids a day.
-Drinking water helps your body flush out fat.
-Limit drinks like sodas, juices, and other fluids with sugar and calories.
+- Limit drinks like sodas, juices, and other fluids with added sugar and calories.
 They can add up and keep you from losing weight.
+Avoid products with artificially sweeteners.

 - Choose broiled or baked rather than fried foods.